Brisk Walking Guide: How To Take A Power Walk

 So, what exactly does a brisk walk mean?
-As specified earlier, it is all in the pace.
-The pace equals nearly 100 steps every minute and is not too fast, but not leisurely either.
+As specified earlier, it all comes down to pace.
+The pace is nearly 100 steps per minute and is neither too fast nor too leisurely.
 It allows you to carry on a conversation while walking, but you would need to pause for breath every few sentences.
 So, if you’re chatting with a friend during your walk and find yourself needing to catch your breath every so often, you’re likely doing it right!

 Tips to Get the Most Out of Your Brisk Walk